sjmulder/popen/README.md

 -------

 There is no write mode
-with the pipe iconnecteed to the standard input of the process.
+with the pipe connecteed to the standard input of the process.
 Such a mode would be severely limited by the inability to use standard output, which must be closed in order to unblock the shell.